peterkhe1999/CheatSheet/OSEP/README.md

 ## Reflection Shellcode Runner in PowerShell

-2 primary ways to locate functions in unmanaged dynamic link libraries:
+2 ways to locate functions in unmanaged dynamic link libraries:

-1. **Add-Type** and **DllImport** keywords (or the Declare keyword in VBA).
-However, Add-Type calls the csc compiler, which writes to disk.
+1. `Add-Type` and `DllImport` keywords (or the `Declare` keyword in VBA).
+However, `Add-Type` calls the `csc` compiler, which writes to disk.

 2. Dynamic lookup

-To perform a dynamic lookup of function addresses, 2 special Win32 APIs:
+To perform a dynamic lookup of function addresses, 2  Win32 APIs:

-1. **GetModuleHandle** obtains a handle to the specified DLL, i.e. the memory address of the DLL.
+1. `GetModuleHandle` obtains a handle to the specified DLL, i.e. the memory address of the DLL.

-2. Pass the DLL handle and the function name to **GetProcAddress**, which will return the function address.
+2. Pass the DLL handle and the function name to `GetProcAddress`, which will return the function address.

-Using **GetType** to obtain a reference to the `System.dll` assembly at runtime => **Reflection** technique.
+Using `GetType` to obtain a reference to the `System.dll` assembly at runtime => **Reflection** technique.

-**GetMethod** function to obtain a reference to the internal GetModuleHandle method.
+`GetMethod` function to obtain a reference to the internal `GetModuleHandle` method.

 ### run2.txt